 We can unequivocally say that there is a divide between the historical treatment of both races and that Black people have been treated unfairly and have, whether by societal belief or by law, been attached to the bottom.
 But the expression and the idea behind White Privilege is not ideal.
 White Privilege is just like Global Warming, it is bad marketing.
 Black Americans and minorities need all the help they can get to win this fight.
 And using the expression White Privilege will never bring the poor whites on their side.
 This is the people they need to win over.
-Not the city liberal white self aware who is so happy to tell everybody how he/she understands the suffering of black people.
+Not the city liberal white self aware who is so happy to tell everybody how they understand the suffering of black people.
 Poor Whites experience some similar issues as minorities, and they will never consider themselves as privileged.
 And they are right.
 Only 10% of White children are in poverty compared to the 33% of Black Children.
 But this represents 3 million versus 4.2 million.
 And it is not the only statistic that shows that there is a wide population of whites living in the U.S. experiencing similar issues as Black Americans.
 We – and Black activists – have to acknowledge the fact that there is, in the U.S., places where white folks suffer from poverty, bad education and lack of opportunity.
 If we put aside the racism that poor Whites do not have to complain about, we cannot deny that there is also an inherent problem of status and class from which they suffer from.
 Using the common fight of “class” in America that these 2 parts of the population share could increase their reach and make a better point.